liferay/liferay-docs/devGuide/en/chapters/02-liferays-developer-tools.markdown

 options work very differently and are not the same.

 How, you say?
 We'll give a brief synopsis for each deployment method in this section.
-Let's get started by explaining hot deploy.
+Let's get started by explaining the hot deployment method.

 ### Using Hot Deployment

 The first deployment method we'll explore is *hot* deployment.
 Many developers are familiar with hot deployment in the context of JEE application servers.
-In summary, you place an application artifact (WAR or EAR) file into a specifically configured directory, your application server (Tomcat, Websphere, Weblogic, etc.) picks up that artifact, deploys it within the application server, and starts the application.
+In summary, you place an application artifact (WAR or EAR) file into a specifically configured directory, your application server (Tomcat, WebSphere, WebLogic, etc.) picks up that artifact, deploys it within the application server, and starts the application.